wondonghyeon/protest-detection-violence-estimation/README.md

+Disclaimer: This repo is not actively maintained and I do not plan to maintain it.
+If you need the dataset, please email me.
+Thank you for your understanding.

 # Protest Activity Detection and Perceived Violence Estimation from Social Media Images
 Implementation of the model used in the paper **_Protest Activity Detection and Perceived Violence Estimation from Social Media Images_** (ACM Multimedia 2017) [\[arxiv\]](https://arxiv.org/abs/1709.06204) by [Donghyeon Won](dhwon.com), [Zachary C. Steinert-Threlkeld](https://zacharyst.com/), [Jungseock Joo](http://home.jsjoo.com/).